hjf/wonderq_challenge/README.md

 [![Actions Status](https://github.com/hjf/wonderq_challenge/workflows/Node.js%20CI/badge.svg)](https://github.com/hjf/wonderq_challenge/actions)

+ ## TLDR; API Reference

+ The service is exposed as an HTTP API.
+There are 3 API endpoints:

+  - **/enqueue**, expects an HTTP POST request with a JSON body with the payload to insert.
+Returns a JSON body with an object containing the property ``element_id``, with the UUIDv4 ID of the inserted message.
+  - **/dequeue**, expects an HTTP GET request with no parameters.
+If there are available elements, it will return a JSON body with an object with the properties ``element_id`` and ``payload``.
+If there are no elements in the queue, it will return HTTP 204.
+The client has, by default, 10 seconds to process the message until it's added back to the queue.
+  - **/notifyDone**, expects an HTTP GET request with a ``element_id`` parameter with the ID of the message that was processed.
+Will return HTTP 204 if the element was successfully removed from the queue, or HTTP 404 if the element was not found.
+This can be due to two reasons: either the element was never in the queue to begin with, or the consumer took longer than the configured timeout and was delivered to (and processed by) another consumer.
+It's up to the business logic of the application to decide what to if this happens.

+## Project description

 This is an implementation of a very simple polling message queue.
 It has only 3 commands:

  - **Enqueue:** Puts a new element in the queue.